Rugby League Four Nations: Qualification

-The fourth nation alternates between Europe and the Pacific and to date each tournament has seen a different team take part.
-Rugby League European Cup decides the qualifier from Europe and the Pacific Rugby League International decides the qualifier from the Pacific.
+The fourth nation alternated between Europe and the Pacific and saw a different team take part in each competition.

-In 2009 a qualifying tournament was held, the Pacific Cup, involving Papua New Guinea, Samoa, Tonga, Fiji and the Cook Islands.
+In 2009 a qualifying tournament was held, the Pacific Cup, involving Papua New Guinea, Samoa, Tonga, Fiji, and the Cook Islands.
 The winners, Papua New Guinea, qualified for the 2010 Four Nations.
 Likewise in 2010, the European Nations Cup decided the fourth participant in the 2011 tournament, Wales.
-In 2014, a single game was staged to decide the fourth team for that year with Samoa beating Fiji 32–16.
-That same year, it was announced that the winner of the 2014 European Cup would qualify for the 2016 Four Nations, the winning team being Scotland who qualified on points difference by just 3 points over France.
+In 2014, a single game was staged to decide the fourth team for that year, with Samoa beating Fiji 32–16.
+That same year, it was announced that the winner of the 2014 European Cup would qualify for the 2016 Four Nations, the winning team being Scotland who qualified on points difference by three points over France.

 Competition

-The tournament is organised in round-robin format.
-Each team plays the others once, before the top two teams play each other in a tournament final.
-The top two teams are calculated using a league table.
-Teams receive:
+The tournament was organised in round-robin format.
+Each team played the others once, before the top two teams played each other in a tournament final.
+The top two teams were calculated using a league table.
+Teams received: